 The idea of for the business card was to create a conversation starter rather than just an exchange-of-information medium.
 We created a set of twenty business cards that each feature different trivia about the card holder.

 To apply the machine panels on the social media properties, we tested and reiterated the illustration for it to appear correctly for different browsers and devices.
-Since name of the profile is always visible, we condensed the brand mark to its essence: a black screen with green “graphics.”
+Since the name of the profile is always visible, we condensed the brand mark to its essence: a black screen with green “graphics.”
 We also developed unique content to engage with trivia fanatics on Twitter by creating a multiple choice question-and-answer experience.